-- 1. Refer to outdoor equipment Installation Instructions for additional information and setup procedure. - 2.
-Outdoor Air Temperature Sensor must be attached in all dual fuel applications. - 3.
+- 1. Refer to outdoor equipment Installation Instructions for additional information and setup procedure. - Outdoor Air Temperature Sensor must be attached in all dual fuel application.
 Refer to ICP thermostat Installation Instructions for additional information and setup procedure. - 4.
-When using a Humidity Sensing Thermostat, set DEHUMIDIFY OPTIONS to H DE-ENRGZD FOR DEHUM. - 5.
-Optional connection.
-If wire is connected SW1-2 on VS furnace control should be set in ON position to allow ICP Thermostat to control the furnace staging. - 6.
-HUM connection is 24 VAC and is energized when the blower turns on during a call for heat. - 7.
+When using a Humidity Sensing Thermostat, set DEHUMIDIFY OPTIONS to H DE-ENRGZD FOR DEHUM - Optional connection for Two-Stage: If wire is connected, SW1-1(TT) on furnace control should be set to ON position to allow ICP Thermostat to control the furnace staging. - 6.
+HUM 24VAC terminal is 24 VAC and is energized when the low pressure switch closes during a call for heat. - 7.
 When connecting 115 VAC to humidifier use a separate 115 VAC supply. - 8.
-When using a humidifier on a HP installation connect humidifier to hot water. - 9.
+When using a humidifier on a HP installation, connect humidifier to hot water. - 9.
 Thermostat signals may vary.
 Consult thermostat installation instructions for more information.